amethon/www/_reflections/journal2.md

 Dear Journal,

-Today was a momentous day, as I boarded the research vessel L'Exploration that will take us on our journey of discovery to Abyssopelagia.
+Today was a momentous day, as I boarded the research vessel L'Exploration that will take us on our voyage` of discovery to Abyssopelagia.
 I was impressed by the crew, including Captain Pierre Dubois, First Mate Jacques Rousseau, Chief Engineer Gerard Martin, the deck hands Henri LaCroix and Michel LeBlanc, Cook Marcel Bouchard, and Dr. Pierre Dupont.
 I am looking forward to working with them and learning from their expertise as we set out to explore the mysteries of the sea.

 Tomorrow, I will finally have the opportunity to meet the scientist, a renowned oceanographer with a long and distinguished career in the field.
 I am filled with anticipation and curiosity, eager to learn from this person and contribute to the research and exploration efforts in any way that I can.

-I have also reviewed my research and notes on the deep sea, as well as the safety protocols and procedures for the dive.
+I have taken the time to peruse my studies and observations on the deep ocean, as well as the safeguards and methodologies for the descent.
 This is a physically and mentally demanding journey, and it is important to be well-prepared and focused in order to face the challenges and opportunities that lay ahead.

 I have taken some time to reflect on the significance of this journey for me personally.
 To be a part of this expedition, to witness and document the beauty and complexity of Abyssopelagia, is a dream come true.
 I am filled with gratitude and determination, and I am eager to make the most of every moment of this journey.